About USC Gould

 The Black Law Students Association provides guidance, assistance and support academically, professionally and socially through mentorship, community study materials, mock exams for 1Ls, group study sessions, community service projects and outreach, events and guest speakers, an annual banquet and networking opportunities.
 All students are welcome.

-The Business Law Advisor (BLA) is a business law practice journal that provides advice on current issues faced by corporate clients and their respective legal advisors.
+The Business Law Digest (BLD) is a business law practice journal that provides advice on current issues faced by corporate clients and their respective legal advisors.
 USC is the first law school in the nation to offer a practitioner-focused advisory.
-Each semester, students will choose a business-related topic, conduct research, and write a 5-7 page advisory article that may be published in BLA.
+Each semester, students will choose a business-related topic, conduct research, and write a 5-7 page advisory article that may be published in BLD.
 This opportunity is an excellent way for students interested in business law to write about contemporary business and legal issues in a format understood and utilized by attorneys in their everyday practice, as well as to gain recognition by having their name and work appear before USC alumni working in law firms across the country.
-Students will receive one C/R/DF unit of credit as part of their work for BLA.
+Students will receive one C/R/DF unit of credit as part of their work for BLD.

 Business Law Society